manucho254/vue-dashboard/README.md

 ```
 netlify.toml

-This file contains the configuration  that helps with the routing of paths on netlify once the app is hosted in netlify.
+This file contains the configuration  that helps with the routing of paths on netlify once the app is hosted.

 ```